Smallest crowd of season watches as Mariners lose to lowly Orioles, fail to gain ground in wild-card race

 LeBlanc exited after those six innings and just 68 pitches thrown.
 It isn’t the first time the Mariners have pulled him with a low pitch count and solid results.
 The fear of that third time through a team’s lineup and the magic of his deception wearing off have been major reasons for that strategy.

 “With where we were at in their lineup, that pocket of guys had swung the bat really well against him,” Servais said.
 “I really felt like he did exactly what we needed him to do — six scoreless innings.
-And then go to the bullpen after that.”
+And then go to the bullpen.”

 That pocket of hitters — Renato Nunez, John Andreoli and Valera — did combine for three hits off LeBlanc.

 So Servais turned the game over to right-hander Adam Warren, who was acquired from the Yankees at the MLB trade deadline to solidify the middle relief spot.
 Warren gave up a solo homer to Nunez — the first batter he faced — to tie the game and take LeBlanc out of the decision.
-Warren gave up singles to the next two batters he faced before being removed from the game.
+Warren gave up singles to the next two batters he faced before being removed.
 His replacement was lefty Zach Duke, who was acquired on the same day as Warren, and he fared marginally better.
 Austin Wynns, who was robbed earlier by Gamel, hit a soft liner to right field that Gamel dove forward to grab for the first out of the inning.
 But Duke gave up an RBI single to Jonathan Villar that made it 2-1.

 Servais went to right-hander Nick Vincent to stop the bleeding.
 It didn’t happen.
 Joey Rickard hit a fly ball to left field.
 Both runners on first and second tried to tag up and advance a base.
 Denard Span fired the ball and appeared to have Rickard dead at second.
-But he halted his slide, avoided the tag from second baseman Dee Gordon and retreated for first.
+But he halted his slide, avoided the tag from second baseman Gordon and retreated for first.
 Gordon chased him while eyeing Cedric Mullins at third.
 When Mullins finally broke for home, Gordon struggled to get the ball out of his glove and couldn’t make the throw in time.
 The missed play made it 3-1.
 Trey Mancini followed with an RBI double to right field to score another run to make it 4-1.

 “It’s a call and a decision we make as a group with the pitching guys and ultimately it’s me,” Servais said.
-“I felt good with where we were at the lineup and with what we had with the bullpen.
+“I felt good with where we were at in the lineup and with what we had with the bullpen.
 But Warren just wasn’t on tonight.
 It’s been a struggle for him the last few times out there.”

 LeBlanc wasn’t in the clubhouse postgame to discuss the decision to remove him from the game.

-What might have been the smallest crowd on the season, still voiced plenty of displeasure in the showing.
+The smallest crowd on the season still voiced plenty of displeasure in the showing.
 And the boos were deserved.

 After Seattle cut the lead to 4-3 in the eighth, the duo of Chasen Bradford and Roenis Elias combined to allow another run.